The Link Between Listening and Mental Health

 Beyond Blue: A Cause Worth Supporting

-Supporting Beyond Blue isn’t just about funding, it’s about practicing their message.
-When you ask, “R U OK?” and then listen deeply, you become part of a movement that saves lives.
+Supporting Beyond Blue isn’t just about funding, it’s about practising their message.
+When you ask, “R U OK?” and then listen deeply, you become part of a national movement that saves lives.
+Each R U OK conversation in Australia reminds someone they matter.

 About the Book Listening